They knew it was a big bite — as big as the bacon-and-egg breakfasts they were enjoying in a London pub as they hatched the plan five years ago.

 But then, big bites are the whole point of fundraisers — as the three friends well understood.

-“We wanted the project to be mad in its scale, fun, involve community players, and raise money for charity,” says Holly Mathiesen, one of three British conductors who a settled on their big idea:
+“We wanted the project to be mad in its scale, fun, involve community players, and raise money for charity,” says Holly Mathiesen, one of three British conductors who settled on their big idea that day:

 No, not one of those running races you have to finish before the music stops.
 A marathon performance of Beethoven’s symphonies.
 All of them, played nonstop, in order.
 Twelve straight hours of sturm und drang, with short tea and pee breaks.

 It’s actually less crazy than it sounds.
 If you’re attempting an all-day music jam — and your tastes run more Salzburg than Altamont — Beethoven’s your man.
 You can get through the whole roster (of his symphonies, if not his sonatas).
 Just about everything is a crowd-pleaser.
 And something about Beethoven invites a testing of limits.
 His music “asks for extreme measures to be taken,” the pianist Jonathan Bliss told the New Yorker not long ago.
 (Bliss has undertaken marathon performances of all of Beethoven’s sonatas.
 Now that is One Seriously Big Day — 24 hours and change.)